Guidance on on-site investigations (inspections)

 - disclose, or risk disclosing, a confidential source of information.

 When on-site, we are not restricted to investigating only those issues referred to in the reasons given.
-Not only is it common for additional issues to be identified during the course of an inspection, but there may be other, undisclosed, reasons for an investigation (as above).
+Sometimes additional issues may be identified during an inspection.
+At other times there may be other reasons that are undisclosed, as noted above.

 Do we have a right of entry?

 We do not have a right of entry into a place of business regulated by us.
-However, a failure to produce certain documents is a breach of Rule 31 of the SRA Accounts Rules 20111 and Principle 7 of the SRA Principles 2011, which requires firms and individuals to cooperate with us.
+However, a failure to produce certain documents is a breach of paragraphs 7.3 and 7.4 of the Code of Conduct for Solicitors, RELs and RFLs and paragraphs 3.2 and 3.3 of the Code of Conduct for Firms.
+These rules respectively require regulated individuals and firms to cooperate with us and provide full documentation in response to any request by us.
 It could lead to us taking regulatory action for a breach of our rules.

 Where and how will we carry out an inspection?

 We usually visit the main practice address.
-We may also visit branch addresses.
-We hold initial meetings with managers, owners or other individuals such as the firm's compliance officers.
+We may also visit branch addresses and sometimes home addresses.
+We hold initial meetings with managers, owners, or other individuals such as the firm's compliance officers.
 Usually only one person will conduct the inspection, but sometimes two people will attend.
 This happens where, for example, the inspection is particularly complex.
-We normally request information, documents and explanations (usually as part of an interview).
+We normally request information, documents, and explanations (usually as part of an interview).
 Our inspection will continue until we are satisfied that we have gathered all the information we need.
-We may make an audio recordings of any interviews held.
+We may make an audio recording of any interviews held.
 We understand that inspections are stressful for those involved and reasonable adjustments will be made if a person under investigation is unwell.
 For example, regular breaks may be provided if necessary.

 What kind of documents do we look at?

-When we inform a firm or individual of our intention to inspect, we ask them to prepare certain standard documents ready for our arrival.
-These generally relate to the firm's financial records such as books of accounts, bank statements, mandates and documents relating to the running of the firm such as management accounts, insurance documents and the firm's procedures.
+When we inform you or your firm of our intention to inspect, we ask for standard documents to be prepared ready for our arrival.
+These generally relate to the firm's financial records such as books of accounts, bank statements and bank mandates.
+We also review documents relating to the running of the firm such as management accounts, insurance documents and the firm's procedures.
 We usually look at client files where they are relevant to the issue we are investigating.

 We do not take original documents away with us, but we must be provided with copies if we ask for them.
-The firm or individual must produce material kept electronically in the form we require.
-If necessary, they must obtain written permission for us to seek verification from clients, staff, banks, building societies and any other financial institutions.
+You or your firm must produce material kept electronically in the form we require.
+If necessary, you or your firm must obtain written permission for us to seek verification from clients, staff, banks, building societies and any other financial institutions.

-In addition to the notice to inspect, we may in parallel require production of specific original documents or information by giving notice under s44B of the Solicitors Act 1974 or the equivalent under s93 of the Legal Services Act 2007.
+In addition to the notice to inspect, we may in parallel require production of specific original documents or information by giving notice under Section 44B of the Solicitors Act 1974 or the equivalent under Section 93 of the Legal Services Act 2007.

 What happens at the end of the inspection?